 I first came across the GeoCities archive about five years ago.
 I don't think I ever stopped thinking about the archive since then, and I would revisit it from time to time and open up a few sites.
 But browsing through the archive extensively was intimidating.

 Unlike most things we come across online, the GeoCities archive at OoCities.org is not curated or arranged in a user-friendly way.
 Over time I realized that this is part of what makes it so interesting to walk through.
-Because when you go to OoCities archive you really do wander through it.
+When you go to the OoCities archive you really do wander through it.

 The archive consists simply of lists of file directories which you can click through to open up old websites.
 These are organized by GeoCities' original themed neighborhoods, such as SoHo (arts), Rainforest (nature), Athens (philosophy), etc. So you have some idea of what you will get when you open a neighborhood.
 Looking through this archive is a totally different experience from regular web browsing — sort of like Chatroulette but instead of talking to strangers on webcams, you're reading their diaries and CVs and flipping through their family photo albums.

-Finally in 2019, ten years after GeoCities was shut down, I decided to take the plunge and start going through the entire archive manually, one website at a time.
+Finally in 2019, ten years after GeoCities was shut down, I decided to start going through the entire archive manually, one website at a time.
 Since then I have been visiting hundreds and hundreds of websites and clicking through them.
-Along the way, I taught myself HTML and CSS and made this website to share some of the webpages I've found.
+During this time I also taught myself HTML and CSS and made this website to share some of the webpages I've found.

 The commercialization of the internet has changed the communities we build online, mostly not for the better.
 When we connect with likeminded people on mainstream social media, we are also generating profit for some of the world's largest companies.
 Every new friend we make on Instagram is also a new data point that helps Instagram know more about what kind of ads we might click on — and those ads are an inescapable and deeply embedded feature of the platform.